 The Mewbourne College of Earth and Energy houses two schools.
-The ConocoPhillips School of Geology and Geophysics with undergraduate majors in Geology, Environmental Geology, Petroleum Geology, Paleontology, and Geophysics.
-The Mewbourne School of Petroleum and Geological Engineering has majors in Petroleum Engineering and two Accelerated degree programs.
+The Mewbourne School of Petroleum and Geological Engineering has majors in Petroleum Engineering and two accelerated degree programs - a BS/MBA and a BS/MS. The School of Geosciences with undergraduate majors in General Geology, Environmental Geology, Petroleum Geology, Paleontology, and Geophysics.

 Petroleum engineers may work on specific production-related challenges in a technical area or may work to solve broad technical challenges within an organization.
 Petroleum engineers are required to utilize complex technologies.
 Exploration and production projects are sophisticated and the financial and physical risks must be integrated into engineering design of specific exploration and production systems to make them work.